Kids & Food Allergies

 Disney Junior Magazine

-Have them choose reading material to throw in their book bag for trips to the pool, car rides, and leisure time instead of playing on electronics.
+Have them choose reading material to throw in their book bag for trips to the pool, car rides, and leisure time instead of electronics.
 It's really up to you to make daily reading a lifelong habit.
 Soon, it'll be second nature for them to make time for a bit of reading.
 And we know what that means...learning, growth, better vocabulary, writing, communication skills, imagination, as well as the ability to retain/comprehend knowledge.
 (Minimum)

 *Take them to your local book store for story time for a variety of new ideas. www.barnesandnoble.com has some fun events on Saturday's and throughout the summer.